 Contribute to the Blog

-This blog aims to promote dialogue between human rights researchers, practitioners and policy-makers from around the world.
-We welcome original contributions on recent human rights law developments across the globe, including case law, current litigation, legislation, policy-making and activism.
+The OxHRH Blog aims to promote dialogue between human rights researchers, practitioners and policy-makers from around the world.
+We welcome original contributions which provide high quality legal analysis of recent human rights law developments across the globe, including case law, current litigation, legislation, policy-making and activism.

 Contributions should be accessible to readers from outside your country and, wherever possible, should connect local issues to global concerns.